andreivisan/andreivisan.github.io/_posts/2017-04-14-learning-spring-boot-by-building-a-concrete-project-part-2.md

 Now you can run again the app and go to ```http://localhost:8080``` and you can see again the ```Hello World``` message.

 In the next post we will finish our JPA implementation and we will cover security as well.
-In the meantime you can find the sources for this tutorial on href="https://github.com/andreivisan/finance" target="_blank"> my GitHub </a>.
+In the meantime you can find the sources for this tutorial on <a href="https://github.com/andreivisan/finance" target="_blank"> my GitHub </a>.